scottstanie/scottstanie.github.io/_posts/articles/2016-01-15-gps-in-a-nutshell.md

 ## Well how does it actually work?

 So you might be asking, "If the satellites don’t know where I am, what do they know?".

-The answer to that is that they know their own **position in space** and their **time**.
+What the satellites know is their own **position in space** and their **time**.

 {% include image.html url="/images/receiver.png" height="280" width="320" %}

-The next question would be "How does that help me know where I am?".
+The follow up would be "How does that help me know where I am?".
 This is where **trilateration** comes in.

 ### Trilateration